Henry Harrison (Irish politician): Biography

 A Protestant nationalist, Harrison was the son of Henry Harrison of Holywood and Ardkeen, County Down and of Letitia Tennent.
 She was the daughter of Robert James Tennent, who had been Liberal MP for Belfast from 1847 to 1852 and a great-niece of the United Irishman Henry Joy McCracken hanged in 1798.
 Later, when widowed, Letitia married the author Hartley Withers.
 Henry's sister, Sarah Cecilia Harrison, was an artist and social reformer.

-Harrison went to Westminster School and then to Balliol College at Oxford.
+Harrison went to Westminster School and then to Balliol College, Oxford.
 While there he developed an admiration for Charles Stewart Parnell and became secretary of the Oxford University Home Rule Group.
 At this time, the Land War was in progress and in 1889 Harrison went to Ireland to visit the scene of the evictions in Gweedore, County Donegal.
 He became involved in physical confrontations with the Royal Irish Constabulary and as a result became a Nationalist celebrity overnight.
 The following May, Parnell offered the vacant parliamentary seat of Mid-Tipperary to Harrison, who left Oxford, still aged only 22, to take it up, unopposed.

 Only six months later, following the divorce case involving Katharine O'Shea, the Irish Parliamentary Party split over Parnell's leadership.
 Harrison strongly supported Parnell, acted as his bodyguard and aide-de-camp, and after Parnell's death devoted himself to the service of his widow Katharine.
 From her he heard a completely different version of the events surrounding the divorce case from that which had appeared in the press, and this was to form the seed of his later books.

 At the general election of 1892, Harrison did not defend Mid-Tipperary.
 He stood at West Limerick as a Parnellite instead, but came nowhere near winning the seat.
 In 1895 general election, he stood at North Sligo, polling better but again far short of winning.
 In 1895 Harrison married Maie Byrne, an American, with whom he had a son.
 He came to prominence briefly again in 1903 when, in spite of his lack of legal training, he successfully conducted his own case in a court action all the way to the House of Lords.

 Otherwise, however, he disappeared from public view until his war service with the Royal Irish Regiment when he served on the Western Front with distinction in the New British Army formed for the First World War, reaching the rank of Captain and being awarded the MC.
 He organised patrols in "No Man's Land" so successfully that he was appointed special patrol officer to the 16th (Irish) Division.
 He was invalided out and became a recruiting officer in Ireland.
 He was appointed an Officer of the Order of the British Empire in the 1919 New Year Honours.